 Uttering joyous leaves all its life without a friend a lover near,

 I know very well I could not.

-The speaker of the poem is saying, I am someone whose happiness streams from those dear to me but here is a tree whose happiness stems from its solitude; we use different processes to achieve the same goal and as I recognize its achievement––“uttering joyous leaves”––I am reminded of myself––“it made me think of myself.”
-The speaker admires and respects the live-oak tree without envy nor the desire that its way would reflect his own.
-In their difference he sees a shared identity, “manly love.”
+The speaker of the poem is saying, I am someone whose happiness streams from those dear to me but here is a tree whose happiness stems from its solitude; we use different processes to achieve the same goal and as I recognize its achievements––“uttering joyous leaves”––I am reminded of myself––“it made me think of myself.”
+The speaker admires and respects the live-oak tree without envy nor the desire that its ways would reflect his own.
+In their difference he sees a shared effort, “manly love.”